 Thoughts on Coil

 coil.com is the premiere (and currently only) Web Monetization Provider.
 Web Monetization is a really neat idea where content creators can simply add a tag to their website and users can send payments (using Interledger Payments) to that creator.
-By using a browser, or browser extension, that natively supports Web Monetization this can be done automatically and the user is automatically supporting the sites that they visit!
+By using a browser or browser extension that natively supports Web Monetization this can be done automatically, and with minimal ongoing effort the user is supporting the sites that they visit!
 In return the website can do the user favours such as disabling ads or allowing access to premium content.

 <!-- Just add a payment pointer in a meta tag to recieve payments --> <meta name=monetization content=$ilp.uphold.com/Di6QX6ga4Uje>